This program helps individuals who would otherwise require nursing home placement to remain living at home.

 The DC Office on Aging offers a single Medicaid waiver that is relevant to aging District residents: the Elderly and Persons with Physical Disabilities Waiver, more commonly referred to as the EPD Waiver or the HCBS Waiver.
 This waiver is intended to allow beneficiaries who would otherwise require nursing home care to receive care services outside of that environment and to instead remain living in their homes or in assisted living communities.
-The waiver does so by providing personal care, supportive services, and assistive technology, which increase the program participant’s independence.
+The waiver does so by providing personal care, supportive services, and personal emergency response services, which increase the program participant’s independence.

 The EPD Waiver contains an option called “Services My Way” for program participants who live in their homes.
 Services My Way allows beneficiaries to “participant direct” their care, or phrased another way, participants have the option to choose from which care providers they receive care services.
 Family members, including the adult children, may be hired and paid to provide care services.
 (Spouses cannot be hired to provide care).
 It is worth noting that this model of care is also referred to as Consumer Directed or Cash and Counseling.

-Income Rules - Monthly income for a single applicant is limited to 3x the Supplemental Security Income / Federal Benefits Rate.
-In 2020, this limit is equal to $2,349 / month.
+Monthly income for a single applicant is limited to 3x the Supplemental Security Income / Federal Benefits Rate.
+In 2023, this limit is equal to $2,742 a month.
 A married applicant whose spouse is not also receiving Medicaid assistance is permitted to give his/her non-applicant spouse a monthly spousal allowance.
 If, for example, the Medicaid applicant lives in assisted living and his/her spouse does not, the non-applicant spouse is permitted to receive some of his/her spouse’s income to continue to be able to afford to live independently.
 This is called the Minimum Monthly Maintenance Needs Allowance and is the minimum amount of income to which a non-applicant spouse is entitled.
-At the time of this writing, this figure is $2,057.50 / month, but is set to increase in July 2019.
-Under certain circumstances, the applicant spouse may transfer as much as $3,216 / month in income to his/her non-applicant spouse.
-(This figure is effective January 2020 and changes in January of each year).
+Effective July 2022 – June 2023, this figure is $2,288.75 a month.

 D.C. offers an alternative pathway to Medicaid eligibility called the Medically Needy pathway.
 This is also referred to as a Medically Needy Spend-Down.
 For persons with high, recurring care costs, which consume the majority of their monthly income, the Medically Needy pathway can apply.
-Should the difference between care expenses and monthly income be less than $669.35 (the medically needy income limit for an individual), it is likely the individual will qualify.
-(Please note that the medically needy income limit is for 2019.
-At the time of this writing, the 2020 figure was not yet out).
+In 2023, should the difference between care expenses and monthly income be less than $724.77 (the medically needy income limit for an individual, effective 2/1/22 – 1/31/23), it is likely the individual will qualify.

 Each beneficiary of the EPD Waiver has different care requirements and will be approved for different care and support services by their case manager.
 Under the EPD Waiver, the following forms of assistance are available.